-LO3: To understand the consequences of the problem of multicollinearity in linear regression.
+LO2: To understand the consequences of the problem of multicollinearity in linear regression.

-LO4: To learn about the problems of heteroscedasticity and autocorrelation, and understand its consequences.
+LO3: To learn about the problems of heteroscedasticity and autocorrelation, and understand its consequences.

-LO5: To gain theoretical knowledge on the concepts of simultaneous equation models and identification problem.
+LO4: To gain theoretical knowledge on the concepts of simultaneous equation models and identification problem.

-CO1: Show an acquisition of necessary theoretical foundations on linear regression techniques and its extensive use in data analysis.
+CO1: Show an acquisition of necessary theoretical foundations on linear regression techniques, model adequacy checking and regression diagnostics, and its extensive use in data analysis.